Rishav1565Anand/apnaCollege_yt/README.md

 # apnaCollege_yt
-this is my first GIT
+this is my first GIT.
-Author-RishavAnand
+Author-RishavAnand.